saylesss88/nix-book/src/Nix_Flakes_Explained_4.md

 The outputs function in `flake.nix` always takes a single argument, which is an attribute set.
-The syntax `{ self, nixpkgs, ... }` is Nix's way of destructuring this single input attribute set to extract the values associated with the keys self and nixpkgs.
+The syntax `{ self, nixpkgs, ... }` is Nix's way of destructuring this single input attribute set to extract the values associated with the keys `self` and `nixpkgs`.

-Flakes output your whole system configuration, packages, and also Nix functions for use elsewhere.
+Flakes output your whole system configuration, packages, as well as Nix functions for use elsewhere.

 - For example, the `nixpkgs` repository has its own `flake.nix` file that outputs many helper functions via the `lib` attribute.